algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 ```

-First, the contract is modified to create a temporary variable in scratch space.
-Smart contracts can store up to 256 temporary variables in scratch space.
-PyTeal provides a class that can be used to interface with these temporary variables.
+The contract is modified to create a temporary variable in scratch space.
+Critically, the declaration of this `ScratchVar` happens _outside_ the Expression tree since the statement `scratchCount = ScratchVar()` is _not_ a valid PyTeal Expression.
+Smart contracts can hold up to 256 temporary variables in scratch space.
 The scratch variable in this example happens to be an integer, byte arrays can also be stored.
-The implementation of the add and deduct functions rely on the `Seq` expression, guaranteeing an order of operations.

 First, the current value of the global variable Count is read for the contract and placed in scratch space.
-Next, the contract either increments this number or decrements and then stores the resultant back into the contract’s global variable.
+Then, the contract either increments this number or decrements and then stores the result into the contract’s global variable.

 On the deduct, an additional `If` expression is used to verify the current global variable is above 0.

-Finally, both methods then exit the smart contract call, returning a 1, indicating that the transaction was successful.
+Finally, both methods exit the smart contract call, returning a 1, indicating approval.

-This sample application requires no local variables and user’s do not have to opt into the contract to call either of its methods.
-This means that if a clear transaction is submitted to the contract, it will execute the clear program and simply return 1, indicating success.
+### Final product

+Because no opt-in is allowed, a clear program need not do anything so we simply return 1, indicating success.
 The full example is presented below.
-Additionally, print commands are added to the contract to illustrate the output.

 ```python
 #samplecontract.py